edwardcheng22/King-County-Housing-Prediction-Project/README.md

 ## Objective of the project
 *To help the investor figure out the best attributes of a house that yields the highest profit.
 The concept of linear regression will be utilized to predict future prices of houses based on selected predictor variables*

+#### Technologies Used:
+* Pandas for Data Cleaning
+* Matplotlib and Seaborn for Data Visualization
+* Numpy for Basic Calculations
+* Scipy/Statsmodels/Scikit Learn for Linear Regression